Singer Sam Smith, 'Imitation Game,''Transparent' receive GLAAD nods

-The lesbian, gay, bisexual and transgender advocacy organisation said the equality and visibility of how the LGBT community is portrayed in the media has improved.
+The lesbian, gay, bisexual and transgender advocacy organization said the equality and visibility of how the LGBT community is portrayed in the media has improved.

 "It has been a good year for LGBT media representation, particularly on television and for the transgender community," said Nick Adams, GLAAD's director of communications and special projects.